acquire-project/acquire-docs/docs/tutorials/framedata.md

 Once `get_available_data()` is called the `AvailableData` object will be locked into memory, so the circular buffer that stores the available data will overflow if `AvailableData` isn’t released.

-There may not be data available, in which case our variable `available_data` would be a NoneType.
-To avoid errors associated with this circumstance, we'll only grab data if `available_data` is not a NoneType.
+There may not be data available, in which case our variable `available_data` would be `None`.
+To avoid errors associated with this circumstance, we'll only grab data if `available_data` is not `None`.

 ```python
 # NoneType if there is no available data.
 We can only grab frames if data is available.